BiodiversityDataScienceCorp/2023_Group_1/README.md

 ####

-# This repository serves to examine occurrences and the current and future distributions of the **Rana Boylii** populations in North America.
+### This repository serves to examine occurrences and the current and future distributions of the **Rana Boylii** populations in North America.
 Data from the Global Biodiversity Information Facility (GBIF), an open-access source of biodiversity data from several sources (including, but not limited to, iNaturalist, USGS, and museum collections), was utilized in this project.

 #### 🛠️ Dependencies
 The following additional R packages are required

 + dismo
-+ ggplot2
 + maps
 + maptools
-+ rnaturalearth
-+ rnaturalearthdata
 + raster
-+ rgdal
-+ sf
++ rJava
-+ sp
++ geodata
 + spocc
 + tidyverse